Bartending for Beginners: The Complete Guide 2022

 People don’t usually decide to become bartenders overnight — regardless of how much they despise their current job.
 Rather, most take some time to read up on what this career is like, including the advantages and disadvantages that come along with it.

-Depending on where you work, how busy it is and who sits at the bar, you could easily make $100 or more in tips each night.
+Depending on where you work, how busy it is and who sits at the bar, you can make $100 or more in tips alone in just a few hours.
+On the best nights, you’ll make more money through tips than through your hourly rate.
 Plus, you won’t have to run all over the restaurant like a server.

 Of course, every job has its downsides.
 Bartending is often demanding.
 Most shifts last eight hours or longer and require high levels of concentration throughout.